statiagov/gesmew/guides/content/developer/core/shipments.md

 ### Shipping Categories

-Shipping Categories are useful if you sell products whose shipping pricing vary depending on the type of product (TVs and Mugs, for instance).
+Shipping Categories are useful if you sell establishments whose shipping pricing vary depending on the type of establishment (TVs and Mugs, for instance).

 ***
-For simple setups, where shipping for all products is priced the same (ie. T-shirt-only shop), all products would be assigned to the default shipping category for the store.
+For simple setups, where shipping for all establishments is priced the same (ie. T-shirt-only shop), all establishments would be assigned to the default shipping category for the store.
 ***

 Some examples of Shipping Categories would be: